mOjakoski/UnityCsharpScripts/README.md

 # UnityCsharpScripts
-Repo for useful Unity scripts for later use
+Repo for useful Unity scripts for later use.
+Some scripts made following YT tutorials.